Skip to content

 mitmproxy console interface showing intercepted HTTP requests and response details

-mitmweb: A web interface that looks and feels like Chrome DevTools.
-Point your browser at mitmproxy’s web UI port to get a graphical view of all traffic.
+mitmweb: A browser UI that looks like Chrome DevTools.
+Point your browser at mitmproxy’s web UI port and you get a graphical view of every flow.

 mitmweb browser-based interface for viewing and filtering intercepted traffic